Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ### Section 3:  Assessing Personality: Determining What Makes Us Distinctive

 #### Main Notes
-- **Psychological tests** Standard measures devised to assess behavior objectively; used by psychologists to help people make decisions about their lives and understand more about themselves.
+- **Psychological tests** Standard measures devised to assess behavior objectively; used by psychologists to help people make decisions about their lives and understand more about themselves.
-- **Reliability** refers to a test’s measurement consistency.
+- **Reliability** refers to a test’s measurement consistency.
 If a test is reliable, it yields the same result each time it is administered to a specifi c person or group.
 In contrast, unreliable tests give different results each time they are administered
 - Tests have **validity** when they actually measure what they are designed to measure.
 If a test is constructed to measure sociability, for instance, we need to know that it actually measures sociability and not some other trait.
 - **Norms**, standards of test performance that permit the comparison of one person’s score on a test with the scores of others who have taken the same test.
 For example, a norm permits test-takers who have received a certain score on a test to know that they have scored in the top 10% of all those who have taken the test.
 - **Self-report measures** A method of gathering data about people by asking them questions about a sample of their behavior.
 - **Minnesota Multiphasic Personality Inventory-2 (MMPI-2)** A widely used self-report test that identifies people with psychological difficulties and is employed to predict some everyday behaviors
-- **Test standardization** A technique used to validate questions in personality tests by studying the responses of people with known diagnoses.
+- **Test standardization** A technique used to validate questions in personality tests by studying the responses of people with known diagnoses.
-- **Projective personality test** A test in which a person is shown an ambiguous stimulus and asked to describe it or tell a story about it.Like `Rorschach inkblots` .Devised by Swiss psychiatrist Hermann Rorschach (1924),
+- **Projective personality test** A test in which a person is shown an ambiguous stimulus and asked to describe it or tell a story about it.Like `Rorschach inkblots` .Devised by Swiss psychiatrist Hermann Rorschach (1924),
 - **Rorschach test** A test that involves showing a series of symmetrical visual stimuli to people who then are asked what the figures represent to them.Many critics complain that the Rorschach does not provide much valid information about underlying personality traits.
 - **Thematic Apperception Test (TAT)** A test consisting of a series of pictures about which a person is asked to write a story.
-- **Behavioral assessment** Direct measures of an individual’s behavior used to describe personality characteristics.
+- **Behavioral assessment** Direct measures of an individual’s behavior used to describe personality characteristics.
 #### Thoughts
 ---
 #### Keywords